Logo DesignBrand Strategy & PositioningModern Graphic Design

 • The arch: The elegant curve of this structure implies power and durability.

-• The setting: Typically, such bridges are represented amidst landscapes, linking symbols to Scotland, where they belong.
+• The setting: Typically, such bridges are depicted in landscapes, linking them to Scotland, where they belong.

 • Typography: It uses clean serif fonts for brand names that balance traditional values and legibility.

-• Colour palette: Soft golden shades mixed with greens represent the natural beauty found within the Speyside region.
+• Colour palette: Soft golden shades, mixed with greens, represent the natural beauty of the Speyside region.

 This logo acts like a window into the brand’s world, according to Glenlivet.
-It encourages you to cross that bridge to appreciate the heritage behind every bottle produced through the craftsmanship involved in making them.
+It encourages you to cross that bridge and appreciate the heritage behind every bottle, shaped by the craftsmanship that goes into making them.

 7. Maker’s Mark: The Seal of Approval